Eluinhost/TeamspeakAuth/docs/INSTALL.md

 `npm install`

-This will install the Node.js dependencies required to build the project dependencies
+This will install the Node.js dependencies required to build the project front-end

 You will then need to run:

 `grunt install`

-This will install all the other dependencies used by the project and build the front end css/js/fonts into the web folder
+This will install and build the front end css/js/fonts into the web folder

+Finally `composer install` will install the PHP dependencies

-It will also generate your config.yml and as your for values so you can skip step 3.
+It will also generate your config.yml and ask your for values so you can skip step 3.

 ### Using prebuilt version

-The project is already has all the dependencies built ready
+The project already has all the dependencies built.

 Step 3: config.yml
 -----------------